How to find the best retirement community

 Best retirement communities in Pennsylvania

 Pennsylvania can be a great state for active adults and people over 50.
-It has a relatively low cost of living and many livable cities and small towns.
+It has a very low cost of living and many livable cities and small towns.
 Some of the best places for retirement in Pennsylvania are its charming small college towns like Carlisle, Lewisburg, Meadville, Titusville, Lancaster, and Swarthmore.
 Located in State College is one of the newer phenomemons in retirement living, a university related retirement community, The Village at Penn State.
 Pittsburgh is not only a great bargain but it is a livable city that is enjoying a renaissance.
-It has been singled out as America's 8th most literate city, while Philadelphia is cited for the excellence of its tree-lined streets.
-Topretirements will be profiling other Pennsylvania towns that make great retirement communities in the coming months.
+It has been singled out as America’s 8th most literate city.
+Philadelphia offers an excellent urban retirement with plenty to do and places to live.
+See list of PA city reviews at top right.

 Free eBook - Baby Boomers Guide to Selecting a Retirement Community - 16 Factors